 - PV Watts - In conjunction with the contractor, the member must provide a PV Watts calculation showing how the proposed system size was calculated.
 A load calculator will not be accepted.
 The system's size cannot be greater than the estimated annual consumption.
 You may consult records of your recent energy usage at www.srecbillpay.com in order to determine the maximum possible size of your generation system.
 If your proposed system size is larger than your usage, we will request a revision of the application with a reduced system size.
 A system that exceeds 100% of the home's annual usage will not be approved.

 - Site Plan - Site plan should provide an aerial view of the structures, each panel in the system, and the orientation of the structure and panels.
 This site plan MUST include a clearly-marked manual AC disconnect.
+Sussex REC's engineering department will review panel placement.
+Panels can be placed on multiple structures but, per our rules, solar panels installed on a metered structure must be connected to that specific structure's meter and not to any other nearby structure's electric meter.
 Click here for an example of the required site plan.

 - One-Line Drawing - Technical diagram showing the system and its interconnection design.
 Click here for an example of the required one-line drawing.

 - Technical Documents - Technical specification cut sheets of equipment being used in this system design

 - Application Fee - Along with this application, we require an application fee before your proposed system can be reviewed by our engineering department.

 - Systems sized under 20 kW require an application fee of $100.00 and systems sized between 20 and 100 kW require an application fee of $250.00.

 - Applications fees can be paid in the form of the check made out to Sussex Rural Electric Cooperative and sent to our office at the below address.
 Please be sure that this check includes the homeowner's name, address, or SREC member account number in the memo line.